-Jammu and Kashmir quota will be Amit Shah’s Bill in Lok Sabha
+Jammu and Kashmir quota will be Amit Shah’s first Bill in Lok Sabha

 New Delhi, June 24: Union Home Minister, Amit Shah will table the Jammu and Kashmir Reservation Amendment Bill in the Lok Sabha.
 This would be his first legislative business in Parliament after his election.